 Navigating Depression: Insights for Leaders

-All leadership roles (including HR professional roles) come with challenges and responsibilities and when difficulties pile up often heightened stress levels and burnout risk enters the game.
+All leadership roles (including HR professional roles) come with challenges and responsibilities and when difficulties pile up often heightened stress levels and burnout risk enter the game.

 Remember, the typical path to depression at work is through burnout, as burnout overlaps in 86-92% of cases with depression.